MoscaDotTo/Winapp2/Tools/WinappDebug/readme.md

 WinappDebug is a console tool for detecting errors in your winapp2.ini file, both syntactical and stylistic.

 Detected syntax errors include:
-* Improperly numbered or misspeled commands
+* Improperly numbered or misspelled commands
 * Improperly formatted RECURSE and REMOVESELF
 * Missing pipes or equalities ( '|' or '=' )
 * Missing backslashes after %EnvironmentVariables%